tamatebox/satipatthana-framework/samadhi/components/README.md

 ```

 ### 5. Vicara (Refinement Strategy)

 If you need to change *how* the refinement loop works (though usually, just changing the `Refiner` is enough).

+**Note (v4.0)**: Vicara now only performs single-step state updates.
+Loop control is delegated to SamathaEngine.

 ```python
 from samadhi.components.vicara.base import BaseVicara